terminalforlife/PerlProjects/source/ubuchk/README.md

 # Want to Take Part?

 Whether you wish to contribute code, add to the database, or report bugs and other issues, your support here would be appreciated.
-As of 2020-03-06, there are currently 14 undocumented queries in the alert database, so don't hesitate to contribute if you can and have the time!
+As of 2020-03-10, there is currently 1 undocumented query in the alert database, so don't hesitate to contribute if you can and have the time!